TourCMS/node-tourcms/readme.md

 ```

 #### Show Promo Code
 Get details on a promotional code.
-Ueful for checking whether a promo code is valid for a certain channel, and if so, whether a membership number or similar is required to verify the promo.
+Useful for checking whether a promo code is valid for a certain channel, and if so, whether a membership number or similar is required to verify the promo.

 If a `channelId` is not provided, the one passed in the initial configuration will be used.